mongodb/terraform-provider-mongodbatlas/RELEASING.md

     <img width="477" alt="image3" src="https://github.com/mongodb/terraform-provider-mongodbatlas/assets/5663078/30d2db83-6b2d-4eb2-9da6-93fc34d64c09">

-- **There is a bug in the GitHub release page**: after binaries get created, GitHub  flips backthe  status of release as Draft so you have to set it to Pre-Release again.
+- **There is a bug in the GitHub release page**: after binaries get created, GitHub  flips backthe  status of release as Draft so you have to set it to Pre-Release (or Latest, if publishing the final version) again.

 ### Generate the CHANGELOG.md
 - Update `since_tag` and `future-release` in [.github_changelog_generator](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/.github_changelog_generator)